asvyazhin/CSS-guideline/README.md

 ```

-All global and basic styles should be placed in the basic.scss
+All global and basic styles should be placed in the global.scss

 ---

 ## Common rules for responsive design